Meg Robbins for City Council At Large 2025

 As a constituent I have no idea what that might be.
 How did we get here?
 What is the Peoples’ Strategic Plan for this city?
 Why isn’t this a thing?
 How many times have we heard that it all happened at that 2011 Nelson/Nygaard Design Charette two mayors ago, and if you missed it, too bad?
 How many of today’s voters lived here in 2011 or were old enough to vote?
 How have Pandemic and Trump changed us, how are we planning for what next and beyond- inclusively and transparently?

-What keeps wonderful city businesses like Paul and Elizabeth’s, India House, Fitzwilly’s, Packards, Herrell’s, The Brewery, Thornes, State Street Fruit, Coopers, Joe's, Miss Flo's, Birds, Foster Farrar, Florence Hardware (the oldest hardware store in the nation!) stable?
+What keeps wonderful city businesses like Paul and Elizabeth’s, India House, Fitzwilly’s, Packards, Herrell’s, The Brewery, Thornes, State Street Fruit, Coopers, Joe's, Miss Flo's, Nuttelman's, Birds, Foster Farrar, Florence Hardware (the oldest hardware store in the nation!) stable?
 How will Picture Main Street impact all businesses that have stood the test of time or have taken the risk of start up?
-Are we okay with being a city that is geared primarily towards tourists and high end condos?
 Have we given up on diversity?
+Have we given up on public education?

 We could.
 We should.
-As your Councilor I will do my best to move that concept forward.
+As your At Large City Councilor working with colleagues and community I will do my best to move that concept forward.
 Join me.

 Robbins4Councilor.org